inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 		-- Justin Richardson.
 Linus' Law:
 	There is no heavier burn than a great potential.
-If you had any brains, you'd be dangerous.
+If  had any brains, 'd be dangerous.
 micro:
 	Thinker toys.
 He who fights and runs  lives to fight another day.
-Why isn't there a special name for the tops of your feet?
+Why isn't there a special name for the tops of r feet?
 		-- Lily Tomlin
 Thus spake the master programmer:
-	"When you have learned to snatch the error co from the trap frame, it will be time for you to leave."
+	"When  have learned to snatch the error co from the trap frame, it will be time for  to leave."
 		-- Geoffrey James, "The Tao of Programming"
 Any program which runs right is .
 Gibson's Springtime Song (to the tune of "Deck the Halls"):